Rene Syler

 René Syler (born February 17, 1963), is an American broadcast television journalist and author.
 Syler co-hosted CBS News' The Early Show from October 2002, when it debuted in its four-anchor format, until she left the program in December 2006.
-She has interviewed First Lady Laura Bush, former President Jimmy Carter, former Secretary of State Colin Powell, Senator John McCain, and NASA’s first female shuttle commander, Eileen Collins, as well as celebrities including Melissa Etheridge and Prince.
+She has interviewed First Lady Laura Bush, former President Jimmy Carter, former Secretary of State Colin Powell, Senator John McCain, and NASA's first female shuttle commander, Eileen Collins, as well as celebrities including Melissa Etheridge and Prince.

 Background

 Syler was born at Scott Air Force Base (Illinois) but grew up near Sacramento, California.
 She graduated from Del Campo High School in Fair Oaks, California, and CSU-Sacramento in 1987 with a degree in psychology.

 Career

 Syler began her career in journalism as a weekend reporter at KTVN-TV in Reno, Nevada, from 1987 to 1989 when she left to become a weekend anchor at KOLO-TV.
 In 1990 she moved to Birmingham, Alabama, to become the weekend anchor at WVTM-TV.
 In 1992, she became the morning and noon anchor at WFAA-TV in Dallas, Texas.
-From 1997 to 2002, she anchored newscasts at KTVT, a CBS-owned station in Dallas.
+From 1997 to 2002, she anchored newscasts at KTVT, a CBS-owned station in Fort Worth.
 From 2002 to 2006, Syler was an anchor on CBS News' The Early Show along with Harry Smith, Hannah Storm and Julie Chen.

-After leaving The Early Show in 2006, Syler remained busy, hosting a health-themed pilot for Fox and Telepicture’s Mom Logic pilot.
+After leaving The Early Show in 2006, Syler remained busy, hosting a health-themed pilot for Fox and Telepicture's Mom Logic pilot.
 She was a guest expert on several episodes of Who Wants to Be a Millionaire and has made guest appearances on The View, The Nate Berkus Show, The Doctors, The Mo'Nique Show, The Wendy Williams Show, and CNN Headline News.
 She guest-hosted The Joy Behar Show in August 2010 on HLN.

 Syler is an active member of the National Association of Black Journalists.
 She is a recipient of the 2004 Gracie Allen Award for Individual Achievement in the National Best Anchor category for her series on breast cancer.
 She was also honored by Ebony Magazine in 2005 as one of twelve Outstanding Women in Marketing and Communications.
 The American Women in Radio and Television awarded her Television Personality of the Year in 1997.

 In early 2013, Syler became the host of Sweet Retreats on the Live Well Network.
 The series is designed to help travelers find perfect family vacation getaway locations.
 The series' first episode premiered on Sunday, January 20, 2013.
 Syler is now one of the hosts of Exhale on Aspire.